mohamedzakigithub/progressive-budget/README.md

   - The app can be used in offline mode as it uses indexedDB to keep a copy of the online database.

-  - The app checks for online / offline status every second and syncs the offline database with the online database.
+  - The app checks for online / offline status every second and syncs offline database and online databases.

 ## Dependencies